suhaib-ahmd/CL-appmgr-steps/README.md

 To test our application let us first reconnect to our Devbox.

 - Open a new terminal tab on your workshop laptop or go back to the original Devbox SSH terminal.
-- If your SSH session was terminated, SSH to the Devbox using the Devbox IP address and port number provided to you on your desk and on WebEx.
+- If your SSH session was terminated, SSH to the Devbox using the Devbox IP address and port number provided to you on WebEx.
 - E.g. ```ssh -p <Devbox port> root@198.18.134.1```

 We will use the Devbox as our DNS client so let us configure the Devbox to use our DNS Server as its primary NS.